KiwisCodes/Java_OOP_Traffic_Simulator/README.md

 ```

 **3.2.
 Add your SUMO Path**
+You can set the path to sumo when you open the app.

+Or else, you can set it manually, following these instructions:
 Go to file `Java_OOP_Traffic_Simulator/src/main/java/model/SimulationManager.java` and set your variable `sumoPath` (currently `"/Users/apple/sumo/bin/sumo"`) to your SUMO path in your local device.

 ```java